Numbness in your hands or feet? It could be paresthesis, a sign of menopause.

 Why is paresthesia a symptom of menopause?

-Estrogen, one of the primary hormones that is in a state of flux during menopause, has a complex effect on the central nervous system.
+Estrogen, one of the primary hormones that are in a state of flux during peri/menopause, has a complex effect on the central nervous system.

-When it is thrown off balance during menopause this can affect the nervous system.
+When it is thrown off balance during peri/menopause this can affect the nervous system.

 Depleted estrogen levels also lead to thinner skin which is more susceptible to cracking and wrinkling.

-Weak skin also becomes more sensitive giving way to tingling or numb sensations.
+Weak skin may also become sensitive giving way to tingling or numb sensations.